proegssilb/xenrelay-com/_posts/2018-02-15-bdd-and-tdd.md

 With this, each test class should be a thing getting described, and each method should likely be a behavior the thing can do, hence the special behavior with "it_verbs" method names seen in the sample.
 The structure, though, is fairly flexible, as long as reading the output makes sense to most people.
+Don't ask me how it guarantees the method order, I can't figure it out.

 ## Driving without a harness